 Put simply, you can choose between rapid and slow expansion and removable or fixed devices.
 Beyond that, the device your orthodontist recommends could come down to personal preference.

 » Want to learn more about your palatal expansion options?
-Ask a doctor on our forum for more information.
+Meet our medical review team for more information.

 Can adults get palate expanders?